Most internet users are familiar with primary domains, but did you know that there are various internet domains?

 When a user creates an addon domain, three major things happen:

-- The associated hosting account generates a folder in the public_HTML directory.
+- The web hosting control panel creates a folder in the account’s home directory.

-- It associates the new addon domain name with the subdomain.
+- It associates the new addon domain name with the new folder.

 Advantages of an Addon Domain

-- Users only need one hosting account to add different add-on domains depending on their limits, and they can manage all their websites under the same account.
+- Users only need one hosting account to host different addon domains depending on their limits, and they can manage all websites under the same control panel.

-- The addon domain has its directory, FTP manager, storage bins, and site statistics, but they use the main domain’s resources like bandwidth and disk space.
+- The addon domain has its own directory, FTP accounts, site statistics, etc., but they use the main account’s server resources like bandwidth and disk space.

-- Users can access their addon domain with different website addresses.
+- Users can access their addon domain with different website addresses from their primary name.

 What is a Parked Domain?